Neisseria meningitidis: Diagnosis

 A small amount of cerebrospinal fluid (CSF) is sent to the laboratory as soon as possible for analysis.
 The diagnosis is suspected, when Gram-negative diplococci are seen on Gram stain of a centrifuged sample of CSF; sometimes they are located inside white blood cells.
 The microscopic identification takes around 1–2 hours after specimen arrival in the laboratory.

 The gold standard of diagnosis is microbiological isolation of N. meningitidis by growth from a sterile body fluid, which could be CSF or blood.
 Diagnosis is confirmed when the organism has grown, most often on a chocolate agar plate, but also on Thayer–Martin agar.
-To differentiate any bacterial growth from other species a small amount of a bacterial colony is tested for oxidase, catalase for which all clinically relevant Neisseria show a positive reaction, and the carbohydrates maltose, sucrose, and glucose, in which N. meningitidis will ferment that is, utilize the glucose and maltose.
+To differentiate any bacterial growth from other species a small amount of a bacterial colony is Gram stained and tested for oxidase and catalase.
+Gram negative diplococci that are oxidase and catalase positive are then tested for fermentation of the following carbohydrates: maltose, sucrose, and glucose.
+N. meningitidis will ferment glucose and maltose.
 Finally, serology determines the subgroup of the N. meningitidis, which is important for epidemiological surveillance purposes; this may often only be done in specialized laboratories.

 The above tests take a minimum of 48–72 hours turnaround time for growing the organism, and up to a week more for serotyping.
 Growth can and often does fail, either because antibiotics have been given preemptively, or because specimens have been inappropriately transported, as the organism is extremely susceptible to antibiotics and fastidious in its temperature, CO_{2} and growth medium requirements.

 Polymerase chain reaction (PCR) tests where available, mostly in industrialized countries, have been increasingly used; PCR can rapidly identify the organism, and works even after antibiotics have been given.

 Prevention

 All recent contacts of the infected patient over the seven days before onset should receive medication to prevent them from contracting the infection.
 This especially includes young children and their child caregivers or nursery-school contacts, as well as anyone who had direct exposure to the patient through kissing, sharing utensils, or medical interventions such as mouth-to-mouth resuscitation.
 Anyone who frequently ate, slept or stayed at the patient's home during the seven days before the onset of symptom, or those who sat beside the patient on an airplane flight or classroom for eight hours or longer, should also receive chemoprophylaxis.
 The agent of choice is usually oral rifampicin for a few days.

-Receiving a dose of the Meningococcal vaccine before traveling to a country in the "meningitis belt" or having a booster meningitis vaccine, normally five years apart could prevent someone from getting an infection from the pathogen.
+Receiving a dose of the meningococcal vaccine before traveling to a country in the "meningitis belt" or having a booster meningitis vaccine, normally five years apart could prevent someone from getting an infection from the pathogen.